Project Briefs and Roadmaps available here

 Welcome to the NIST Advanced Manufacturing Technology Consortia (AMTech) program.

-Launched in 2013, AMTech is a competitive grants program intended to establish new or strengthen existing industry-driven consortia that address high-priority research challenges impeding the growth of advanced manufacturing in the United States.
-The AMTech program funds broad participation across the value-chain including companies of all sizes, universities and government agencies.
-It is modeled on successful national efforts within various industry and technology sectors.
+Launched in 2013, AMTech was a competitive grants program intended to establish new or strengthen existing industry-driven consortia that address high-priority research challenges impeding the growth of advanced manufacturing in the United States.
+The AMTech program funded broad participation across the value-chain including companies of all sizes, universities and government agencies.

-Through competitive planning grants, AMTech incentivizes the formation and strengthening of industry-driven technology consortia in areas of national importance in advanced manufacturing.
-Activities supported by Planning Awards include detailed technology roadmaps of critical advanced manufacturing technologies and associated long-term industrial research challenges.
+Through competitive planning grants, AMTech incentivized the formation and strengthening of industry-driven technology consortia in areas of national importance in advanced manufacturing.
+Activities supported by Planning Awards included detailed technology roadmaps of critical advanced manufacturing technologies and associated long-term industrial research challenges.

-On May 7, 2015 the second set of AMTech awards were announced.
-These sixteen (16) Planning Awards, totaling $7.8 million, will identify critical gaps in advanced manufacturing technology infrastructure, and create industry-drive technology roadmaps.
+On May 7, 2015 the second set of AMTech awards was announced.
+These sixteen (16) Planning Awards, totaling $7.8 million, identify critical gaps in advanced manufacturing technology infrastructure, and will create industry-driven technology roadmaps.
 They will establish and support industry-driven consortia in developing research plans and charting collaborative actions to solve high-priority technology challenges and to accelerate the growth of advanced manufacturing in the United States.

-Initially, the AMTech and Manufacturing USA programs were separate but complementary, both administered within the NIST Advanced Manufacturing Office.
+Initially, the AMTech and Manufacturing USA programs were separate but complementary, both administered within the NIST Office of Advanced Manufacturing.

-Technology roadmaps and related AMTech-enabled outputs were to help guide pre-competitive, infrastructural research.
-The Manufacturing USA institutes were to make use of technology roadmaps in determining which R&D projects to pursue.
+Technology roadmaps and related AMTech-enabled outputs help guide pre-competitive, infrastructural research.
+Numerous technology roadmaps resulted from these awards and are available on the project briefs' pages.
+Many of the Manufacturing USA institutes made or will make use of AmTech roadmaps in determining which R&D projects to pursue.